kayleebowers/animal-crossing-characters-app/README.md

 # Animal Crossing Characters App

 ## Project description
 A small web application with HTML, CSS, and JavaScript that loads data from an external Animal Crossing API and enables the viewing of data points in modals.

-There is also a search bar, which allows users to search by character name.
+### Key Features
+* Load data from an external source (API)
+* View a list of items
+* On user click, view details for that item
+* On user search, displays Pokemon details by filtering Pokemon name.

 ## How to get the project running
 The web application was built using [GitHub Pages](https://kayleebowers.github.io/animal-crossing-characters-app/) and can be viewed there.